Unmasking Insider Threats | Convenience and Cloud Security

 - Unauthorized changes were not recorded in standard CMS logs, suggesting backend interference.

-These weren’t random glitches—this was deliberate, targeted sabotage.
+These weren’t random glitches.
+This was deliberate, targeted sabotage.

 Why This Was an Insider Attack, Not an External Hack